akingde/jaspersoft-studio-ce/com.jaspersoft.studio/developerinfo/README.txt

 	3. Use the Eclipse Juno 3.8 release.
 If you prefer to use this version you should check the information contained in the subfolder juno_38.

+	4. Use the Eclipse Juno 4.2 release.
+If you want to help us improving the support to the new e4 platform please check the information contained in the subfolder juno_42.